Combining the benefits from these programs will pay for personal care as well as room and board in assisted living residences.

-In addition to being aged 22 or older and a Massachusetts resident, the eligibility requirements for the GAFC program consider both the applicant’s health and financial situation.
+In addition to being age 22 or older and a Massachusetts resident, the eligibility requirements for the GAFC program consider both the applicant’s health and financial situation.
 To qualify, the applicant must need help with at least one of his or her activities of daily living, e.g. dressing, bathing, or using the bathroom.
 A medical doctor must document and certify the participant’s conditions and the level of care required.

 The maximum value of the applicant’s countable assets is set at $2,000 for an individual or $3,000 for a married couple (with both spouses applying for services).
 However, there are many exceptions to this rule.
 Countable assets do not include one’s home (given the applicant intends to return to the home or has a spouse living in the home), personal effects, household items, and a motor vehicle.
-If only one spouse of a married couple is an applicant, the non-applicant spouse (commonly called the community spouse) is permitted up to a maximum of $126,420 in assets.
-The applicant spouse is still able to retain up to $2,000 in assets.

 MassHealth eligibility is complicated and there are many gray areas and different income levels depending on the applicant’s conditions.
-Persons who do not meet the strict financial limits are encouraged to consult with a MassHealth eligibility expert prior to completing an application to ensure the best possibility of acceptance into this program.
+Persons who do not meet the strict financial limits are encouraged to consult with a MassHealth eligibility expert before completing an application to ensure the best possibility of acceptance into this program.

 The GAFC Program pays for the cost of personal care, medication administration, housecleaning, and transportation in group adult foster care or at approved assisted living communities throughout the state of Massachusetts.
 This program does not pay for room and board.
 Personal care includes assistance with the five activities of daily living—bathing, transferring or mobility, toileting, dressing, and eating—as well as other important activities, such as personal hygiene.